macroflight/psxhacks/router/docs/NOTES.md

 listen port and used to ensure a unique router ID, even if someone accidentally use the same simulator and router name as another router.

+The IDENT message is never forwarded, but on receiving IDENT, the upstream frankenrouter will send an FRDP JOIN message to the network, which also includes the information about the upstream router, so the rest of the network learns where the new router has been connected.

+### FRDP JOIN

+`addon=FRANKENROUTER:<protocol version>:JOIN:<simulator name>:<router name>:<uuid>:<upstream router uuid>`

+Send by a frankenrouter when another frankenrouter connects and identifies itself using FRDP IDENT.

+### FRDP SHAREDINFO

+`addon=FRANKENROUTER:<protocol version>:SHAREDINFO:<JSON data>` is
+sent to the network by the "master router".
+The JSON data contains shared configuration for the entire shared cockpit setup.
+If not using shared cockpit, a master router is usually not needed.

+The master router is usually (but does not have to be) a router in the master sim in a shared cockpit setup.

+In order to send SHAREDINFO data to the network, the master router should have a `[sharedinfo]` section in its config file.

+There can be only one master router in the network.
+If a master router receives a SHAREDINFO message, it will check the UUID of the router that sent the SHAREDINFO message.
+The router with the highest UUID "wins" and the other one will stop sending SHAREDINFO.
+But there might still be a short period when duplicate SHAREDINFO messages are sent to the network, so try to avoid having two routers with `[sharedinfo]` in the config.

+FIXME: document the JSON data format.

 ### FRDP ROUTERINFO

-`addon=FRANKENROUTER:<protocol version>:ROUTERINFO:<JSON data>` is send by all frankenrouters in the network.
-Sinc addon messages are forwarded to the entire network, each router will have information about all other routers and will therefore have an updated view of connected clients, etc.
+`addon=FRANKENROUTER:<protocol version>:ROUTERINFO:<JSON data>` is
+send by all frankenrouters in the network.
+Since addon messages are forwarded to the entire network, each router will have information about all other routers and will therefore have an updated view of connected clients, etc.

-Note: this differs from the CLIENTINFO messgage.
+Note: this differs from the CLIENTINFO message.
 CLIENTINFO is terminated by the first router that sees it and is used to set usable names for clients connected to that router.